“Every Child Deserves A Chance to Play Baseball”

-The late Doug Inman, a highly successful business entrepreneur in the medical instrument field, was looking for a new challenge, something special back in 2004, when he saw a report on “The Miracle League” on one of the national news shows.
+The late Doug Inman, a successful entrepreneur, was looking for a new challenge, something special in 2004, when he saw a report on “The Miracle League” on the national news.

-As he watched, Inman saw kids who had never played organized baseball in their lives, Kids with autism, physically-challenged Kids, blind Kids, Kids with Down’s Syndrome, all playing baseball for the first time.
-He saw their smiles, heard their cheers, felt their joy, and he was smitten.
+As he watched, Inman saw kids with autism, kids who were physically-challenged, kids who were blind and kids with Down’s Syndrome, all playing baseball for the first time.
+He saw their smiles, heard their cheers and felt their joy, he was smitten.

-For the first time, these Kids had their own uniforms.
-They had their own specially built fields.
-They had “buddies” who helped them at-bat and in the field.
-They heard their names announced as they came to bat, just like real baseball players, for the first time.
+These special players had their own uniforms, their own specially built fields and they had “buddies” who helped them at-bat while on the field.
+Players heard their names announced as they came to bat, just like real baseball players, for the first time.

-In the Miracle League, no one lost , everyone on the team got to bat, everyone got a base-hit, and the last batter up each inning –– cleared the bases with a grand slam!
+In the Miracle League, no one lost , everyone on the team got the chance to bat, everyone got a base-hit, and the last batter cleared the bases with a grand slam after every inning!

-Inman, tears running down his face, was sold.
-He would bring “The Miracle League” to Dallas-Fort Worth.
+Inman, with tears running down his face, was sold.
+He would bring “The Miracle League” to the Dallas-Fort Worth area.

-He began the process of raising the initial $400,000 to build the area’s first Miracle League Field on land donated by the city of Arlington at Randol Mill Park.
+He began the process of raising $400,000 to build the area’s first Miracle League Field on land donated by the city of Arlington at Randol Mill Park.

 “The Miracle League was a spiritual experience for me,” Inman said a few months before his death, the result of melanoma, in Sept. of 2007.
-“It was a stepping out in faith, the first time I’ve done any community service in my life.
-I feel like the reason it was so successful was because I was just obedient to what God wanted me to do.”
+“It was like stepping out in faith, it was the first time I’ve done any community service in my life.
+I felt the reason it was so successful was because I was just obedient to what God wanted me to do.”

 It was as if God had one last mission for Inman to accomplish before calling him home.

-With Inman’s drive and incredible will, the Miracle League has flourished here since its inception.
-The Kids play on a special rubberized field with no obstacles.
-The basepaths, the bases, everything is painted on so there is nothing to get in the way of the Kids, whether they’re running, in wheelchairs or on walkers.
+With Inman’s drive and incredible will, the Miracle League has flourished since its inception.
+Games are played on a special rubberized field with no obstacles.
+The base paths and bases are painted on so there is nothing to get in the way of players whether they are running, in wheelchairs or using walkers.

 This is a place where dreams come true, where smiles brighten each day, where the imagination can run free and true.